OnurcanAkkoc/rolltheDice---scaffoldEth/README.md

 > This project is based on a [youtube video](https://www.youtube.com/watch?v=lbgoxEe5vHg&t=729s)!

+[roll-it-baby](http://roll-it-baby.surge.sh/exampleui)
 Connect with Metamask and try your best shot!
-If you hit 5, you'll win!!
-[roll-it-baby](http://roll-it-baby.surge.sh/exampleui)
+> Hit 5 & win the pot!!
+> Hit 4 & get a small prize!!
+> If you hit lower numbers, don't hesitate & try again!
+Small portion of the goes to beneficiary wallet for Scaffold-ETH!!